-Each investor will be required to sign two copies of a Risk Acknowledgment (Form 45-106F4), attached as an appendix to the Subscription Agreement before signing the Subscription Agreement, in accordance with the requirements of National Instrument 45-106 Prospectus Exemptions ("NI 45-106"), and, if applicable, two copies of such other Risk Acknowledgements as may be required by the Corporation.
+Each investor will be required to sign two copies of a Risk Acknowledgment (Form 45-106F4), attached as an appendix to the Subscription Agreement before signing the Subscription Agreement, in accordance with the requirements of NI 45-106, and, if applicable, two copies of such other Risk Acknowledgements as may be required by the Corporation (including the risk acknowledgement attached as Appendix A to BCI 32-517 in the event that Class A Shares are sold pursuant to the dealer registration exemption contained in such instrument).
 Each investor that is an individual that is relying on the "accredited investor" exemption in Section 2.3 of NI 45-106 will also be required to sign two copies of a Risk Acknowledgment Form (Form 45-106F9), in accordance with the requirements of NI 45-106.
 In accordance with the requirements of NI 45-106, the Corporation will hold the subscription monies advanced by each investor in trust for the investor until midnight on the second business day after the Subscription Agreement is signed by the investor.
+The

-Subscriptions received will be subject to rejection or allotment by the Corporation in whole or in part in the Manager's sole discretion.
+Subscriptions received will be subject to rejection or allotment by the Corporation in whole or in part in the Corporation's sole discretion.
 The Corporation is not obligated to accept any subscription, and will reject any subscription which the Corporation considers to be not in compliance with applicable securities laws and regulations.
 If any subscription is not accepted, the Corporation will promptly return to the subscriber the Subscription Agreement and the money comprising such subscription, so long as the funds have been cleared with the Corporation's trust account.
 Upon acceptance, the subscription funds for the Class A Shares will be deposited in a designated bank account.
 Upon the Class A Shares having been issued, the subscription funds will be made available to the Corporation for use in its business as set out in this Offering Memorandum.
 Confirmation of acceptance of a subscription will be forwarded to the Subscriber by the Corporation.